• Skip to primary navigation

 Instructions

-• Use about 2 tablespoons of the olive oil to coat the bottom of a large (about 3½ quart), heavy-bottomed pot (A Dutch Oven is perfect).
+• Cook onions and mix with garlic.
+Use about 2 tablespoons of the olive oil to coat the bottom of a large (about 3½ quart), heavy-bottomed pot (A Dutch Oven is perfect).
 Place the pot over medium-high heat and add the onions.
 Stirring every few minutes or so, cook the onions until they are very tender and are beginning to become brown, about 15 minutes.
 Add the roasted garlic and stir to blend.

 • Preheat the oven to 300°F.